-A. The SAT will be given online monthly from January to April through CTD Assessments.
-The ACT will be given in February (unofficial) or April (national) in-person at WMU.
+A. The SAT will be given online monthly from February to April through CTD Assessments, however, registration does not open until December 1, 2023.
+The ACT will be given in February or April in-person at WMU.

 For the national ACT, you may test at either Western Michigan University or at any other site that is convenient for you.
 Available sites will be listed when you register.
 You should be at the test site no later than 7:45 a.m.
 Other testing dates are available but taking the test no later than April allows for both the smoothest admissions process and ample time for summer homework.
 When you receive your Admission Ticket in the regular mail, be sure to open it immediately to verify the testing location that you have been assigned.
 Students do not always receive their first-choice location.

-Q. What if there is bad weather the morning of the ACT or SAT test?
+Q. What if there is bad weather the morning of the in-person test?